CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 Scaling correctly and using PaaS products with scaling built in are two of the most effective strategies to achieve performance efficiency.

-In this exercise, we will go through the given architecutre and know more about:
+In this exercise, we will go through the given architecture and know more about:

 * Can you provide a solution that scales to meet the public demand?
 How would this solution change in an PaaS architecture?
 * How can you improve the performance visibility and alerting?
 Are all the tiers covered?